VpsOP/daa/README.md

 ## Designing and Analysisi of Algorithms
-Collection of codes written for the DAA subject in Sem-IV
+Collection of algorithms written for the DAA subject taught in Sem-IV